 New Physical Milestones

-Truth be told, you baby wants more time to master these skills.
-Having their practice time interrupted by a sleep schedule can interrupt their playtime and cause sleep issues.
+Your baby wants more time to master these skills.
+Having their practice time interrupted by sleep can interrupt their playtime and cause sleep issues.

 Teething